katelloyd83/sound-fundamentals/modules/week-12/_posts/2010-01-01-final-project.md

 ## Classmate Responses

-In addition to submitting your own final project, you are expected to experience, comment, and critique your fellow classmates final projects as well (following in the model established earlier this semester).
+In addition to submitting your own final project, you will be expected to listen to the _Something Else_ show in order to reflect upon the entire classes projects.
+More info to come on this closer to the show itself.

-You do not need to read through their final project discussion papers.

-Presumably, you will need to return to the moodle shell _after_ you submit your final project to listen to and comment on your classmates works.

-### Specification

-- **Number:** You are expected to listen to and comment on **every** final project submission that is available.
-- **Due Date:** You will have until Monday, November 23rd @ 11:59pm to listen to comment on your classmates projects.

-This will take a significant amount of time, so please plan accordingly between Thursday (November 19th) and Monday (November 23rd) to get these done.